nih-fmrif/NIMH_repro_2017_03/_episodes/16-pandas_intro.md

 ~~~
 result = print_date(1871, 3, 19)
-print('result of call is:', result)
+# result of call is:
+result
 ~~~
 {: .python}
 ~~~